harlo/harlo.github.io/_posts/2014-11-29-unveilling...-unveillance.markdown

 # 1. Setup

 1.	before you get started, choose your configuration (let's assume a local frontend and an ec2-based annex)
-1.	there's no right way to make a family! (other configs: all-on-one-computer; docker-farm; mac & pc)
+1.	there's no wrong way to make a family! (other configs: all-on-one-computer; docker-farm; mac & pc)
 1.	make annex config file
 1.	or follow the prompts on install: ./setup.sh (annex)
 1.	get annex config for frontend